Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/overview.md

 These tokens are what the model sees as input, and in the case of LLMs (Large Language Models, such as ChatGPT), they are also what the model predicts as output.
 What we're interested in, however, is something else.
 When we feed a piece of text into a model, we want to get back a bundle of numbers that represents that text.
 This is called an "embedding".

 ### Embeddings

+> **See also**: [OpenAI Embeddings Guide](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) for a quick overview of embeddings and their uses.

 Implementation-wise, an embedding is just an array of numbers (usually floating point values).
 As a whole, those numbers represent an individual piece of text.
 You can then use math on them to accomplish a variety of things.
 The most common use case is to figure out how similar two pieces of text are to each other.
 But you can also do other things with these embeddings, as I'll show later.

 By using similarity, you can do things like find the most similar games to another game based on their user reviews, or discovering a game that best matches a given description of game play and mechanics.